Have You Been in a Lyft Accident? Know Your Rights

 Note that this is not automatic.
 Your Lyft attorney must seek out this higher standard from the court – and they must do so in a timely manner.
 If they do not, then you may lose this higher standard, which could result in losing the case.
 This is just one reason that I strongly recommend you select an attorney who is specifically experienced in Lyft cases.
 Greg Jackson Law is a great choice.

 It can be complex for a layperson to understand the way Lyft insurance works for their drivers.
 Lyft has a very high policy limit for each driver but whether you are covered by that insurance policy or the driver’s individual policy will depend on a variety of factors.

 If the driver was not logged into the Lyft app then legally speaking they were not working or waiting for an assignment.
 You will then be covered by their personal insurance coverage, which in Texas can be as low as $30,000 per person and $60,000 per accident.

 If they were logged in but waiting for a fare, Lyft’s insurance policy covers $50,000 per person and $100,000 per accident, along with $25,000 in property damage.
-Once the driver has been assigned a fair, Lyft’s $1,000,000 liability and uninsured / underinsured motorist coverage kicks in.
+Once the driver has been assigned a fair, Lyft’s $1,000,000 liability and uninsured/underinsured motorist coverage kick in.

 Request a Consultation with a Lyft Attorney Today

 Right now is the best time to consult with a Lyft attorney.
-At Greg Jackson Law we are standing by to listen to your side of the story, consider the facts, and provide a comprehensive legal opinion.
-Call us at (817) 926-1003 and we can get started right away.
+At Greg Jackson Law I am standing by to listen to your side of the story, consider the facts, and provide a comprehensive legal opinion.
+Call me at (817) 926-1003 and I can get started right away.